alphagov/govuk-developer-docs/source/manual/web_application_firewall_rules.html.md

 * [BLOCKED requests](https://gds.splunkcloud.com/en-GB/app/gds-006-govuk/search?q=search%20index%3D"govuk_waf"%20action%3DBLOCK)
 * [ALLOWED requests](https://gds.splunkcloud.com/en-GB/app/gds-006-govuk/search?q=search%20index%3D"govuk_waf"%20action%3DALLOW)

-If you do not have access to splunk, you can request access by raising a support ticket with IT and asking them to enable Splunk for your Google account and saying you work on GOV.UK.
+If you do not have access to Splunk, you can request access by raising a support ticket with IT and asking them to enable Splunk for your Google account and saying you work on GOV.UK.